-The 29th Colored Regiment Monument (New Haven, CT)
+The 29th Colored Regiment Monument (New Haven, Connecticut)

 Colored_Infantry_Monument_Front1.jpg